 Out of the 10 numbers of this diagonal, there are three correlations with the same percentage of 82%.
-By subsequent, the correlation with a 1-year Fixed Income Security and a 2-year Fixed Income Security has to be considered first, then the correlation with a 3-year Fixed Income Security and a 5-year Fixed Income Security has to be considered thereafter and finally the correlation with a 10-year Fixed Income Security has to be considered.
+By subsequent, the correlation with a 1-year Fixed Income Security and a 2-year Fixed Income Security has to be considered first, then the correlation with a 3-year Fixed Income Security and a 5-year Fixed Income Security has to be considered thereafter and finally the correlation with a 10-year Fixed Income Security and a 15-year Fixed Income Security has to be considered.